livup/learn_python/README.md

 # Python learn sessions

- Welcome to our repo where we can save to share our beautiful codes ;)
+ Welcome to our repo where we can save and share our beautiful codes ;)